bazel-contrib/SIG-rules-authors/go-tutorial.md

 # Go and Bazel

+// TODO: is Bazel a proper noun?

 ## This tutorial covers

-- Background of bazel and it's Go support
+- Background of Bazel and Bazel's Go support
+- Covering how rules_go and gazelle are used with Bazel and Go
 - Creating a basic Go project for the tutorial
 - Implementing a WORKSPACE and BUILD.bazel files
 - Using gazelle to generate more WORKSPACE and BUILD.bazel updates
 - Utilzing different Bazel commands
 - An overview of gazelle and Go dependency management